-It is estimated that 1.1 million Congolese children under 5 are outbreaks of cholera and malnourished.
+It is estimated that 1.1 million Congolese children under 5 are malnourished.
 In addition, outbreaks of cholera and schistosomiasis (a disease caused by parasitic worms) remain common due to the DRC's lack of adequate sanitation and drinking water.
 Onchocerciasis, also known as river blindness, is also a significant problem.